AafaaqAli/CoronaUpdate/README.md

   * [Open Weather](https://openweathermap.org/) API is on free subscription which has 1,000 calls/day and 60 calls/min so this could also happen that app might not show any data for a while if API call limit exceeds.

 ## Installation
-* You can clone the repo, compile and run it by your self if not [[ Dropbox ](https://www.dropbox.com/s/ximl72r9hebcecc/corona_update.apk?dl=0)] [[ Mega ](https://mega.nz/file/mzxViILY#ftZZbKRhN4HGwDP2DjMWJxlupOg6243h-D7BvmXmD20)] is always here.
+* You can clone the repo (Before start using the code please concider changing the api key of OpenWeather with your own), compile and run it by your self if not
+[[ Dropbox ](https://www.dropbox.com/s/ximl72r9hebcecc/corona_update.apk?dl=0)]
+[[ Mega ](https://mega.nz/file/mzxViILY#ftZZbKRhN4HGwDP2DjMWJxlupOg6243h-D7BvmXmD20)] is always here.